VEWOXIC/TGTSF/README.md

 # TGTSF: Text Guided Time Series Forecasting

-We only provide the toy dataset for the demo.
-We are working on uploading the rest of datasets.
-Especially the weather-large.

-We will update the link here: TODO

-You may need to do the pre-embedding using scripts provided in the dataset folder.

 The main model is TGTSF_torch.
 Other versions are deprecated.

 We will update the paper on arxiv from time to time.
 Keep updated here: https://arxiv.org/abs/2405.13522

-Updating the Dataset!~~~~

 ## Dataset Preparation